Top 10 5-ingredient Easter recipes for kids

 Keep things simple this Easter with our easy 5-ingredient recipes.
-Kids will love these fun baking projects like Easter nests and chocolate bark.
+Kids will love fun baking projects like our Easter nests and chocolate bark

-Combine just three ingredients for these classic Easter nests.
+Combine just three ingredients to make these classic Easter nests.
 Melt milk chocolate, then stir in crushed shredded wheat.
 Scoop the mixture into cake cases and shape into nests.
 Fill with mini chocolate eggs and chill until set.

 Whip up an edible gift with this Easter chocolate bark.
 Spread melted milk chocolate onto a baking tray lined with baking parchment, then top with whatever you like.
 We used miniature chocolate eggs and freeze-dried raspberry, but feel free to experiment with sweets, nuts and dried fruit.

-Reuse an ordinary egg box with this thrifty chocolate truffle egg box.
+Reuse an ordinary egg box for this thrifty chocolate truffle egg box recipe.
 Heat double cream and stir through milk and dark chocolate.
-Let the ganache cool, then scoop into truffles and roll in cocoa powder and chopped hazelnuts.
-Pop the truffles into the egg boxnand decorate with a ribbon.
+Let the ganache cool, then scoop into truffles.
+Roll in cocoa powder, then chopped hazelnuts.
+Pop the truffles into the egg box and decorate with a ribbon.